albertye1/notes/cs161/Internet.md

 	* Sending cookies
 		* Browser automatically attaches relevant cookies to every request
 		* Server uses cookies to customize responses and connect related requests
-* Parts of a cookie
+* Parts of a cookie / Flags of note
 	* Domain and Path
 		* **domain attribute** and **path attribute** define which requests the browser should attach the cookie for
 		* The **domain attribute** usually looks like the domain in a url (`toon.cs161.org`)